Go To Top Go Up Go Back Go Forward

 Default Value

 This is the number of compute tasks that FMS runs in parallel.
-By default, this value is set to the number of processors in the system.
+By default, this value is set to the number of CPU cores in the system.
 This allows a single FMS job to use all system resources and complete as fast as possible.

-The value of MAXCPU is loosely coupled to the number of processors in the system.
+The value of MAXCPU is loosely coupled to the number of CPU cores in the system.
 MAXCPU controls the number of tasks that FMS places in the queue for execution.
-This may be greater or less than the number of processors.
+This may be greater or less than the number of CPU cores.

-If you run multiple FMS jobs simultaneously, you may want to decrease the default value of MAXCPU to reduce contention for the processors.
+If you run multiple FMS jobs simultaneously, you may want to decrease the default value of MAXCPU to reduce contention for CPU cores.
 What counts is the sum of the values of MAXCPU in all concurrent FMS jobs.
-If this value is less than the number of processors, the system is under subscribed.
-If this value is greater than the number of processors, the system is oversubscribed.
+If this value is less than the number of CPU cores, the system is under-subscribed.
+If this value is greater than the number of CPU cores, the system is oversubscribed.

-Setting MAXCPU to a value greater than the number of processors will always degrade performance.
+Setting MAXCPU to a value greater than the number of CPU cores will always degrade performance.